 Call me a toy snob, but those irritating noise-making toys drive me nuts.
 You know, the ones that sing obnoxious songs and then when the batteries start wearing out, the singing toy sounds like it’s dying… They always seem to be stuck underneath a pile of something and keep going off over and over.
 (We do have some of those, but they’re not my fave!)

-When someone asks what the girls want/ need for a birthday or Christmas gift, or when I have a little amazon credit from Swagbucks, I usually lean towards toys that are hands-on, fun for more than 5 minutes, and will grow with my kids.
+When someone asks what the kids want/ need for a birthday or Christmas gift, or when I have a little Amazon credit from Swagbucks, I usually lean towards suggesting toys that are hands-on, fun for more than 5 minutes, and will grow with my kids.

-Disclaimer #2: I have bought very few toys for our kids.
-Their relatives and friends are very very generous and shower our kids with very fun presents that we probably wouldn’t buy during our debt-payoff journey.
+I have bought very few toys for our kids.
+Relatives and friends are very very generous and shower our kids with very fun presents that we probably wouldn’t buy during our debt-payoff journey.
 Not to mention, friends and family almost exclusively clothe our kids too!
-So – public shoutout to our generous family and friends!! 🙂
+So – public shoutout to our generous family and friends!!

 If you find yourself shopping for a kid under 3, here’s my opinion on the 8 best toys for toddlers in no particular order.

 (Disclosure: Some of the links in this post are affiliate links, which means I earn a commission off purchases from customers I refer, at no additional cost to you of course.
 You can read what I do and don’t promote here.)

 #1 FISHER PRICE LITTLE BUILDERS